 Microsoft Pushes Switch to In-House AI Models

-Microsoft has revealed that it is gradually switching the AI embedded in its products such as Excel and Outlook from models provided by OpenAI and Anthropic to its in-house developed 'MAI' model.
-Tens of thousands of queries per week are already being processed through the MAI model, and the transition is proceeding in stages.
+Microsoft is sequentially transitioning AI embedded in its own products such as Excel and Outlook from models provided by OpenAI and Anthropic to its proprietary 'MAI' model.
+Tens of thousands of queries per week are already being processed through the MAI model, and the transition is progressing gradually.

-Leading this initiative is Mustafa Suleyman, who heads Microsoft's AI division.
-He has set a policy to ultimately bring the cost of external models to zero, and the switch to in-house models is positioned as part of this cost reduction strategy.
-With the rapid proliferation of generative AI, infrastructure costs for processing large-scale inquiries have become a common challenge for all companies, and Microsoft is no exception.
+Leading this initiative is Mustafa Suleyman, head of Microsoft's AI division.
+He has stated his goal to ultimately reduce the cost of external models to zero, positioning the switch to in-house models as part of this cost reduction strategy.
+As generative AI spreads rapidly, the infrastructure costs associated with large-scale query processing have become a common challenge for all companies, and Microsoft is no exception.

-From a user perspective, there are important considerations regarding this switch.
-It remains unclear whether the MAI model possesses performance equivalent to OpenAI's and Anthropic's cutting-edge models.
-According to reports, there is a view that Copilot users may experience "performance degradation at the same price point," and concerns have been raised about the risk that cost reduction could impact user experience.
+From a user perspective, there are important considerations regarding this transition.
+It has not yet been confirmed whether the MAI model possesses performance equivalent to cutting-edge models from OpenAI and Anthropic.
+Reports suggest that Copilot users may experience degraded performance at the same price, and there are concerns that cost reductions could impact user experience.

-As an industry-wide trend, the 'internalization' of AI models is not unique to Microsoft.
-Many major technology companies are recognizing the dependency costs and competitive risks of external models and investing heavily in developing and deploying their own models.
-In this sense, Microsoft's current initiative represents an example of the industry entering a phase where the decision axis of "in-house development versus external procurement" when integrating AI into business is being reconsidered from a cost perspective.
+Viewed as an industry-wide trend, the 'internalization' of AI models is not unique to Microsoft.
+Many major technology companies are aware of the costs and competitive risks associated with dependence on external models and are investing in the development and deployment of proprietary models.
+In this sense, Microsoft's current initiative exemplifies the shift toward a phase where the decision axis of 'in-house development versus external procurement' is being reconsidered from a cost perspective as enterprises scale up AI integration into their business operations.

-The key points to watch going forward are how close the MAI model's performance can come to external models, and whether users will actually perceive changes in service quality.
-Since Copilot has been widely adopted for enterprise use, how performance changes impact operational efficiency in the field becomes a critical question for corporate users.
-It will be necessary to continue monitoring how Microsoft balances cost reduction with quality maintenance.
+Key points to watch going forward are how closely the MAI model's performance can approach external models and whether users actually perceive changes in service quality.
+Since Copilot has been widely deployed across enterprises, how performance changes affect business efficiency in real-world operations will be a significant concern for corporate users.
+Continued attention is needed on how Microsoft balances cost reduction with quality maintenance.

 This article is an original work independently written and edited by the AI issue editorial team based on factual reporting. © AI issue.
 Unauthorized reproduction, redistribution, or use for AI training is prohibited.